choldener/Vector-Engineering-Project/README.md

   Once the required packages are installed, setup is minimal.
 Clone this repository to get all the required files.
   Take the mapbox token you aquired and paste it into the mapbox_key.txt file.
-  Run app.py to start the local server
+  Run app.py to start the local server.

   A local server should run and you should now be able to nagivate to the application locally.